Protein 101: How much protein we need and how to get it

 • Nutritional yeast

 Quality: Choose organic, pasture-raised when possible.
 Animals raised on pasture with room to roam and grass to eat are healthier animals, living the way nature intended.
-A crammed feedlot full of feces with animals being fed genetically modified corn and soy and requiring antibiotics to survive until slaughter, is incredibly cruel and unhealthy.
+A crammed feedlot full of feces with animals being fed genetically modified corn and soy and requiring antibiotics to survive until slaughter is incredibly cruel and unhealthy.
+You are what you eat!

 What’s muscle got to do with it?